home › faqs

 • Sail from the beautiful river Hamble with direct access into the Solent.
 Arguably one of the finest sailing and training locations in Europe.

 • Substantial discounts of Musto clothing.

-Current membership is just £4.50 per month for full membership, or £6.50 for associate membership.
+Current membership is just £66 per year for full membership, or £75 per year for associate membership.